chomupashchuk/ariston-remotethermo-api/README.md

 If you like this app, please consider donating some sum to your local charity organizations or global organization like Red Cross.
 I don't mind receiving donations myself (you may conact me for more details if you want to), but please consider charity at first.

 ## API and Home Assistant
 API was created in order to be used by Home Assistant.
-Example of API use for Home Assistant can be found: https://github.com/chomupashchuk/ariston-remotethermo-home-assistant-v2 and https://github.com/chomupashchuk/ariston-aqua-remotethermo-home-assistant
+Example of API use for Home Assistant can be found: https://github.com/chomupashchuk/ariston-remotethermo-home-assistant-v2

 ## API slow nature
 API connect to the website, which then connect via gateway to the boiler.
 The bus has problem handling high bandwidth and thus requests are sent after some specific periods of time.
 Periods were selected based on tests where not much of interfence was seen when using Ariston Net application or Google Home application or using https://www.ariston-net.remotethermo.com.
 Still interfences occaionally take place.
 It is normal to occasionally get connection errors due to devices chain involved.